cube-drone/rt0/players-guide/src/gm/introduction.md

  Legion (Cups), and The Bound (Wands).

-Earth's atmosphere and magnetosphere offers protection from cosmic radiation and all manner of spaceborne harms, but it's Earth's billions of people who form a psychisphere, protecting humans from psychic incursions: the only way for the True Horrors to gain access to the psychic feast that is Earth is by first establishing a stronghold on the Moon.
+Earth's atmosphere and magnetosphere offers protection from cosmic radiation and all manner of spaceborne harms, but it's Earth's billions of inhaitants who form a psychisphere, protecting humans from psychic incursions: the only way for the True Horrors to gain access to the psychic feast that is Earth is by first establishing a stronghold on the Moon.

-True Horrors offer boons and benefits to the human hosts they bind to, but gradually take more and more control of the host, until the host is nothing more than a meat-puppet for a distant True Horror.
+True Horrors offer boons and benefits to the human hosts they bind to: strength, agility, seemingly magical powers -  but gradually take more and more control of the host, until the host is nothing more than a meat-puppet for a distant True Horror.
+Once the True Horror has truly taken over, they can turn the body inside out and pop out a monstrous servant.

 Some of the True Horrors are _Infectuous_.
 They spread their power by creating circumstances that amplify their effects on people's minds and claiming more and more victims.
 Currently, Legion is the _most_ infectious